joonassandell/rebirth-wordpress-project/README.md

     - Rename `PROJECT.md` to `README.md`
     - `CHANGELOG.md`
     - `.git` folder
-4. Git init your fresh new project
+4. Git init your fresh new project and remember to init your theme as well

 Happy developing!